500+ Mile Range Lucid Air to Reach Customers in Spring 2021

 Lucid Air will come in four trim levels.
 The car will first be released in Spring 2021 with the Lucid Air Dream Edition for $169,000.
 The launch edition of the vehicle promises 1,080 horsepower and up to 503 miles of range.

 It will be followed by the Air Grand Touring for $139,000.
 This is the longest-range version of the Air, achieving 517 miles, but it’s less powerful with only 800 horsepower.
 Air Grand Touring should start delivering in Summer 2021.

 The mid-level is the Air Touring.
 This car comes down below six-digits, starting at $95,000 (before the Federal Income Tax Credit).
 Though full specs haven’t been released for the Touring model, it presumably has a smaller battery than the Grand Touring and Dream Edition models.
 It has 620 horsepower and is expected to get 406 miles of range.

-The Lucid Air will be built at the company’s factory in Casa Grande, Arizona, which appears to be nearing completion.
-Their primary target for manufacturing is quality.
+The Lucid Air will be built at the company’s factory in Casa Grande, Ariz., which appears to be nearing completion.
+The company’s primary target for manufacturing is quality.